blester125/iobes/README.rst

 A light-weight library for creating span level annotations from token level decisions.

-Details and an explaination on *why* you should use this library can be found in the `paper`_
+Details and an explaination on *why* you should use this library can be found in the `paper`_ at the Second workshop on Open Source NLP

 .. _paper: https://arxiv.org/pdf/2010.04373.pdf